Cotonti/dev-documentation/devel.coding_style.en.md

 There is not a hard limit on line length.
 Each line of text in your code should be at most 120 characters long.
-Put the line break wherever it makes the most aesthetic sense, not necessarily the breaking point closest to 120 characters
+Put the line break wherever it makes the most aesthetic sense, not necessarily the breaking point closest to 120 characters.

 ## 2. PHP guidelines

 ### 2.1 A brief view

-…in addition to general rules:
+…in addition to general rules

 PHP code should follow the [PSR-12](https://www.php-fig.org/psr/psr-12/), and the [PSR-1](https://www.php-fig.org/psr/psr-1/) coding standards and the [PSR-4](https://www.php-fig.org/psr/psr-4/)